ideaportriga/nexus-bridge/examples/VUE.JS Examples/Demo Example/readme.md

 # Quick Start Guide: Nexus19 + Vue.js example

-This guide will help to setup Nexus19 with the demo of Form Applet that is built using Nexus19 and Vue.js
+This guide will help to setup Nexus19 with the demo of a Form Applet that is built using Nexus19 and Vue.js
 <br>The applet supports:
 - navigation through records
 - displaying, editing and saving data